sirln/simple_shell/README.md

 > > > * Understanding of the Unix shell/Operating system

-## More information shall be provide below
+## More information shall be provided below